-- An overview of how IVR Server implements the Extensible Markup Language (XML) and of IVR architecture as it pertains to an XML-based client application. - Sample call flows indicating request-response interactions for a variety of transaction types. - Diagrams displaying client states and the transitions from each state to all other possible states.
+- An overview of how IVR Server implements the Extensible Markup Language (XML) and of IVR architecture as it pertains to an XML-based client application. - Sample call flows indicating request-response interactions for a variety of transaction types.

-Preface New In Release 8.0
+Preface New In Release 8.1